 - A firm’s commercial advertising on or in any public means of transportation, including accesses to such (such as escalators and bus shelters)

-So, any billboards or ads you plan to run in the public transit system of Québec will need to be in French.
+So, if you plan to advertise in Québec on a billboard or within the public transit system, those ads will need to be in French.

 If you choose to create one sign or poster on which both languages appear, you must follow three rules: